Get Matched With Robotics Engineering Colleges

 Find Your Robotics/Electronics Engineering Program

 Step 3.
-Earn Certifications and Gain Work Experience
+Gain Practical Experience

 Step 4.
-Earn a Master's Degree
+Pursue Advanced Degree (Optional)

 Robotics engineers typically work as white collar workers in offices.
 A great deal of robotics engineers time may be spent working on new designs with a CAD program.
 More typically, roboticists are employed to maintain robots or other automated devices.
 Robotics engineers might monitor systems from a desktop computer or need to visit the specific machines to take readings or make other observations.
 This might take them to the floor of a busy, noisy manufacturing facility.